 Perhaps what is most notable about Sula’s approach to networking is not what business skills she can teach students, but rather what life skills can help students fulfill both their personal and professional goals.
 In other words, Klementina Sula’s minicourse offers something the traditional seminar does not: learning how to live your life the way you want to.

 In order to network effectively, Sula emphasizes, one must understand who they are, what they want, and how their experiences inform those goals and desires.
 To know oneself is one of life's greatest and most difficult journeys.
-While not every student will walk away from the six-week mini-course with total certainty in their identity, Ms. Sula helps students build the tools they will need to ask these questions and find their truth.
+While not every student will walk away from the seven-week mini-course with total certainty in their identity, Ms. Sula helps students build the tools they will need to ask these questions and find their truth.

 Her lessons, too, come from personal experience.
 The daughter of immigrant parents from Albania, Sula tackled her studies with drive and passion, but still encountered her own obstacles.
 As Sula said in her appearance on the University of Michigan MOVE Series, “I graduated from undergrad without a job… I didn’t want any other students to have the same experience I did.”

 Perseverance and a confidence to go after what she wanted proved to be the ‘spark’ Sula needed to turn things around.
 As Sula tells it, “During my exit interview [from my job at the University of Michigan] I remember being at a restaurant in Singapore drinking Singaporean slings, and the dean said ‘we’re going to miss you –– is there anything that I can do for you?’
 And I said, well actually, there is.”
 The key, Sula realized, is that to find opportunities you must learn to ask for them.
 The opportunity Sula asked for?
 To teach a class on networking.